Self Harm and Suicidal Behaviour

 Where hospital care is needed:

-Where a child or young person requires hospital treatment in relation to physical self-harm, practice should be in line with the National Institute of Health and Clinical Excellence (NICE) June 2013 (see NICE website): Those children who attend University Hospitals of Leicester NHS Trust ("UHL") will be assessed for their clinical need and managed within the hospital accordingly.
+Those children who attend University Hospitals of Leicester NHS Trust ("UHL") will be assessed for their clinical need and managed within the hospital accordingly.
 All children who attend UHL will have a mental health assessment prior to their discharge.
 A plan for any mental health follow up will be put in place by the assessing mental health team prior to the child leaving hospital.

 5. Issues – Information Sharing and Consent